Grow closer to your pet with the HAPPi 5-Day Challenge on the myPurina app.Download App

 • Withdrawn Behavior: Healthy puppies are high-energy and playful.
 Puppies with behavior changes, such as lethargy or agitation, are most likely sick.

-• Disorientation or Dizziness: Puppies stumble as they learn to walk, and it sure is adorable.
-On the other hand, if they appear weak and often look disoriented or stiff, it could be a sign your puppy is sick.
+• Disorientation or Dizziness: Puppies stumble as they learn to walk, and it can be super cute.
+But if they appear weak and look disoriented or stiff, it could be something serious.

-• Excessive Grooming: Grooming isn’t just for cats; dogs do it too regularly.
-However, excessive scratching or licking isn’t normal behavior, especially if there’s repeated targeting of one area, such as itching behind the ears.
+• Excessive Grooming: Excessive scratching or licking isn’t normal behavior, especially if there’s repeated targeting of one area, such as itching behind the ears or licking a paw.

-• Little or No Appetite: If your puppy is not eating, or is eating less, that may mean that they’re feeling sick, especially when paired with other signs such as vomiting, lethargy or diarrhea.
-Any puppy diet should be consistent.
+• Loss of Appetite: If your puppy is not eating, or is eating less than normal, something might be wrong.
+This is especially true when paired with other sickness symptoms such as vomiting, lethargy, or diarrhea.

 • Vomiting: A vomiting puppy should be seen by a veterinarian as soon as possible.

-• Skin and Coat Changes: A patchy or dull coat signals health concerns.
-It could be something they caught, or it could be stemming from their diet.
+• Skin and Coat Changes: A patchy or dull coat can be a sign of health concerns.

-• Diarrhea: Puppy diarrhea may be due to food intolerance, changes in diet or overall stress.
+• Diarrhea: Puppy diarrhea may be due to food intolerance, changes in diet, or stress.
 It may also be due to infection or parasites.
-Regardless, if your puppy has diarrhea with an unusual color, lethargy, dehydration or is vomiting, these are all puppy health issues, and you should contact your vet as soon as possible.
+If your puppy has diarrhea with an unusual color, is moving slowly, is dehydrated, or is vomiting, you should contact your vet as soon as possible.

-• Unusual Snout and Eyes: If your puppy is coughing, panting, sneezing or has excessive drooling or bad breath, those can all be signs that they’re sick.
-Red, dry or cloudy eyes are also cause for concern.
+• Classic Sick Behaviors: If your puppy is coughing, panting, sneezing, or has excessive drooling and/or bad breath, they might be sick.
+Red, dry, or cloudy eyes also hint something is up.

-• Low or High Puppy Temperature: If your puppy has a resting temperature above 103 degrees or below 99 degrees, it’s essential to contact your veterinarian as quickly as possible.
+• Low or High Puppy Temperature: If your puppy has a resting temperature above 103 degrees or below 99 degrees, they might be sick.

 Common Puppy Illnesses